 By ANDREW McKAYSMITH

-Former Bolt Thrower front man, Karl Willets, needs no introduction to those with even a passing interest in death metal.
-Willets is back with a new band, a familiar sound and most importantly… the most articulate vocal stylings in death metal.
+Former Bolt Thrower front man Karl Willets needs no introduction to those with even a passing interest in death metal.
+Willets is back with a new band, a familiar sound and most importantly… the most articulate vocal stylings in the genre.

 There is a congenial air when I caught up with Willets on Valentine’s Day.
-The man with the big voice is easily one of the most cordial artists I has had the pleasure of interviewing.
-Offering a platitude to this scribes promptness for calling through at precisely the designated time, Willets then reflected on his time in Australia:
+The man with the big voice is easily one of the most cordial artists I have had the pleasure of interviewing.
+Offering a platitude for this scribe’s promptness for calling through at precisely the designated time, Willets then reflected on his time in Australia.

 In the years since his tour of Australia, Willets obtained a degree in Cultural Studies from the University of Birmingham.
 Musician, lyricist, scribe… now qualified in the Humanities and Arts.
 I put it to Willets that he sounds like an old-fashioned renaissance man.

 “Yes, absolutely!
 I consider myself a modern-day dandy.
 Even before I went to university, I was always quite assiduous with the lyrics and vocals that I wrote.
 When I went to university that grounded what I knew and thought, it almost defined what I was doing.
 The actual course was all about post-modern theory, social theory and different types of social thought.
 The one thing it made me realise is that there is no concept of the truth, just various competing versions of the truth.
 What comes from different things and different viewpoints… that’s kind of what turned into ‘chaos theory’.
 A lot of deconstruction and critical theory was involved in completing the course.
 It tied into the kind of lyrics that I tend to like as well.
 I’m quite a critical analyser of the world around us.”